 I Have My Late Mother’s Will.
-What Do I Do With It?
+What Should I Do With It?

 If your loved one has passed away and you have their will, you need to call a probate attorney and they need to examine the will to see if you need to admit it to probate and transfer the assets over.
 Most probate attorneys offer free consultations during which they will take a look at it and give you their recommendations.
 There are just so many things that can go wrong and it’s all very complicated.
 When someone passes away and they have a valid will, you want to get it probated right away; you don’t want to wait on it.